its-a-feature/Mythic/README.md

 ```bash
 git clone https://github.com/its-a-feature/Apfell
 ```
-- Important note: This is made to work with *python 3.6*, so you must have python3.6+.
-I've managed to adjust the install script and the required versions of python dependencies if you're using python 3.7 (which is what is default installed now when you brew install in macOS), but I don't have any cases for using python versions earlier than 3.6.
+- Important note: This is made to work with docker, so docker needs to be installed.
+If docker is not installed on your ubuntu machine, you can use the `./install_docker_debian.sh` to install it for you.
-- This works best on Ubuntu or macOS, but can work on other distros (you just might have compile python3.6 yourself depending on the distro)
+- The server only runs on Ubuntu.
-- Install and setup the requirements.
-The setup script will also create a default user `apfell_admin` with a default password `apfell_password` that can be used.
+- The setup script will also create a default user `apfell_admin` with a default password `apfell_password` that can be used.
 It's recommended to change this user's password after installing though.
-This can be installed and run on both Linux and macOS.
-- On macOS, this requires brew to be installed - if it isn't already installed, I will install it for you.
-- Configure the installation in app/\_\_init\_\_.py.
+- Configure the installation in /Apfell/apfell-docker/app/\_\_init\_\_.py.
 ```bash
 # -------- CONFIGURE SETTINGS HERE -----------
 db_name = 'apfell_db'